kevcunnane/ssmskeymap/README.md

 ## What keyboard shortcuts are included?

-You can see all the keyboard shortcuts in the extension's contribution list.
+You can see all the keyboard shortcuts in the [package.json file](https://github.com/kevcunnane/ssmskeymap/blob/master/package.json#L23).

 ## Why don't all SSMS commands work?